AshJaffer/flight-delay-analysis/README.md

 ## Contact Information
 Ashhad Jaffer
+- Master's in Data Science at the University of Michigan School of Information
 - Ajaffer@umich.edu
-- University of Michigan-School of Information
 - https://www.linkedin.com/in/ash0707/